 - Measure rice into a bowl and cover with water by a few inches.
 Soak for 4 to 10 hours.

 - Make sweet coconut marinade: Combine 1 cup coconut milk with ⅓ cup sugar and salt in a saucepan over medium heat.
 Simmer until sugar dissolves, ~2 minutes.
 Set aside.

-- Make sticky rice: Steam sticky rice on the stovetop or in the Instant Pot by following As soon as sticky rice is done, transfer to a bowl and stir in coconut marinade.
+- Make sticky rice: Steam sticky rice on the stovetop or in the Instant Pot by following these instructions.
+As soon as sticky rice is done, transfer to a bowl and stir in coconut marinade.
 Cover with a lid, plate, or foil.
 Set aside for 20 minutes (at room temperature) to let the marinade soak into the sticky rice.

 - Toast coconut flakes: Place coconut flakes in a dry skillet over medium heat.
 Cook, stirring constant, until coconut flakes are lightly toasted, 5 to 6 minutes.